Can Neurofeedback Help Reduce Stress ?

 Another option to reduce stress is Neurofeedback.
 Neurofeedback training has proven to be very helpful in stress, especially since the central nervous system – which enables the body to produce stress hormones – is trained to cope better with varying demands to avoid stress.
 This is different to managing stress, where one learns to deal with stress symptoms, or medication, which suppresses the symptoms.
 With Neurofeedback the central nervous system can be stabilised.
 Additionally, the agitation caused by stress can be calmed down and self control can be increased.
 This will decrease feelings of anxiety or anger and improve, self-esteem, concentration and organisational skills.

 LIKE TO KNOW MORE?

 For more questions or to discuss how Neurofeedback training could help your stress, please get in touch.
-There is no fee and no obligation for your initial consultation.
+There is no fee and no obligation for your initial telephone consultation.